Active Geo-Replication for Azure SQL Database

 For information about how to create a continuous copy of an existing database, see Configure Active Geo-Replication (Continuous Copy).

 Preventing the Loss of Critical Data

 Due to the high latency of wide area networks, continuous copy uses an asynchronous replication mechanism.
 This makes some data loss unavoidable if a failure occurs.
 However, some applications may require no data loss.
 To protect these critical updates, an application developer can call the sp_wait_for_database_copy_sync system procedure immediately after committing the transaction.
-Calling sp_wait_for_database_copy_sync blocks the calling thread until the last committed transaction has been replicated to the active secondary database.
-The procedure will wait until all queued transactions have been acknowledged by the active secondary database. sp_wait_for_database_copy_sync is scoped to a specific continuous copy link.
+Calling sp_wait_for_database_copy_sync blocks the calling thread until the last committed transaction has been replicated to the online secondary database.
+The procedure will wait until all queued transactions have been acknowledged by the online secondary database. sp_wait_for_database_copy_sync is scoped to a specific continuous copy link.
 Any user with the connection rights to the primary database can call this procedure.

 |The delay caused by a sp_wait_for_database_copy_sync procedure call might be significant.
 The delay depends on the length of the queue and on the available bandwidth.
 Avoid calling this procedure unless absolutely necessary.|

 The continuous copy relationship can be terminated at any time.
 Terminating a continuous copy relationship does not remove the secondary database.
 There are two methods of terminating a continuous copy relationship:

 Planned Termination is useful for planned operations where data loss is unacceptable.
 A planned termination can only be performed on the primary database, after the online secondary database has been seeded.
 In a planned termination, all transactions committed on the primary database are replicated to the online secondary database first, and then the continuous copy relationship is terminated.
 This prevents loss of data on the secondary database.